vanGoghhh/tp/docs/UserGuide.md

 ### 5.4 Finding a job: `find job`

 Too many job listings with different information?
-Similar to the feature above, you can also find job listings by inserting keywords for the fields you are looking for!
+You can find job listings that have certain criteria(s) or even a specific one from the long list simply by inserting keywords for the field(s) you are looking for!

 **Format:** `find job [n/JOB_TITLE] [c/COMPANY_NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [v/VACANCY] [pr/PRIORITY] [t/JOB_DESCRIPTION]…`